Lake City kicks off holiday weekend in 'Grand' fashion

 The Grand Parade usually has about 120 entries and runs for about two hours.
 This year, however, it was about half of that and lasted roughly 90 minutes.
 It is one of the oldest events and one of the biggest during the GFITN week.
 As in years past, businesses, groups, clubs, organizations and non-profits were asked to parade through downtown Lake City.

 Traditionally, the Greatest Fourth in the North celebration includes a fireworks show.
 Because of the last-minute nature of the event due to the uncertainty surrounding COVID-19, it wasn't possible this year.
-However, the Lake Missaukee community is doing a fireworks show around the water on the evening of July 3.
+However, the Lake Missaukee community did a fireworks show around the water on July 3.

 Commented